List of Castlevania characters: Carmilla

 Carmilla's appearances and names have differed.
-In Simon's Quest, Carmilla was originally known as Vampira (女吸血鬼, Jo Kyūketsuki) in the instruction manual, though the in-game hidden clue refers to her as Camilla.
+In Simon's Quest, she was originally known as Vampira (女吸血鬼, Jo Kyūketsuki) in the instruction manual, though the in-game hidden clue refers to her as Camilla.
 The Camilla spelling is also used in Circle of the Moon, while all other appearances favor the Carmilla spelling.
 Her initial appearance in Simon's Quest was interpreted as a mask that leaked tears of blood, while later appearances give her a humanoid form.

-In Circle of the Moon, she successfully resurrected Dracula in her Austrian castle in 1830, although he hadn't regained his full power.
-To restore it, they planned to sacrifice the vampire hunter Morris Baldwin, father to Hugh Baldwin and mentor to Nathan Graves, during a lunar eclipse of the full moon.
-As Nathan began making headway in the effort to rescue his master, Carmilla brainwashed Hugh to do her bidding and challenged Nathan to a battle in the Underground Waterway.
-Although she died, Carmilla relished the fact that the rite to restore Dracula's power was nearly finished.
+In Circle of the Moon, she successfully resurrects Dracula in her Austrian castle in 1830.
+However, he had not regained his full power, so to restore it they plan to sacrifice the vampire hunter Morris Baldwin, father to Hugh Baldwin and mentor to Nathan Graves, during a lunar eclipse of the full moon.
+As Nathan makes headway in his efforts to rescue his master, Camilla brainwashes Hugh and challenges Nathan to a battle in the Underground Waterway.
+Despite dying, Camilla revels in the fact the rite to restore Dracula's power is nearly complete.